 For many products that are in the early adopter phase of the technology adoption cycle, “referencing” is the single most important promotion to drive a product into the early majority stage (where sales start to skyrocket).
 Early majority buyers are looking for “proof of concept” that your solution is both possible and profitable.
-This evidence is necessary to convince risk adverse management that they should precede with deployment.
+This evidence is necessary to convince risk-averse management that they should precede with deployment.
 Once convinced, the early majority acts and the market takes off, which paves the way for the later majority, and so forth.

 Referencing can take the form of testimonials from customers, white papers and case studies, references from consultants and industry analysts (such as the Gartner Group, Cahner’s In-Stat, Aberdeen, Forrester, Jupiter and others), and product reviews with positive affirmations within trade press, business or consumer press—in print or online.